OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Set-Content.md

 The acceptable values for this parameter are as follows:

 - `ascii`: Uses the encoding for the ASCII (7-bit) character set.
+- `ansi`: Uses the encoding for the for the current culture's ANSI code page.
+This option was added in PowerShell 7.4.
 - `bigendianunicode`: Encodes in UTF-16 format using the big-endian byte order.
+- `bigendianutf32`: Encodes in UTF-32 format using the big-endian byte order.
 - `oem`: Uses the default encoding for MS-DOS and console programs.
 - `unicode`: Encodes in UTF-16 format using the little-endian byte order.
 - `utf7`: Encodes in UTF-7 format.